Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

 - <img src="images/Volume_Traded_By_Day_Of_Week.jpg" width="250">

 - **Total Volume Traded By Days Of The Week Trend:**
-- In my analysis of the total volume traded by days of the week, i made interesting observations which was revealed through insights generated from the market activity patterns:
+The following are some of the interesting observations that I have made in my analysis of the total volume traded by days of the week, through the insights generated from the market activity patterns.
-- __Peak Trading Days:__  Wednesdays and Fridays consistently emerge as the busiest trading days, with total volumes of 111,675,072,600bn and 111,175,803,100bn respectively.
-This suggests heightened market participation and increased trading activity towards the middle and end of the week.
+__Peak Trading Days__: Wednesdays and Fridays always turn out to form the days that have the highest volume of trades, with total volumes of 111,675,072,600bn and 111,175,803,100bn, respectively.
+This finding brings out the underpinning issue of heightened market participation and increased trading activities towards the middle and end of the week.
-- __Midweek Momentum:__ Wednesdays, in particular, stand out as the busiest trading day of the week.
-This midweek surge in trading volume may be attributed to factors such as the release of economic data, corporate earnings announcements, or investor positioning ahead of market-moving events.
+- __Midweek Momentum:__ Tuesdays and Wednesdays, in particular, form the days of the week that record the highest trading volume.
+Such a surge in trading volume mid-week may be attributed to factors such as the release of economic data, corporate earnings announcements, or investor positioning ahead of market-moving events.
-- __End-of-Week Activity:__ Fridays also witness significant trading volumes, likely driven by factors such as portfolio rebalancing, options expiry, and profit-taking ahead of the weekend.
-Traders may adjust their positions before the market closes for the week, contributing to the heightened activity on Fridays.
+- __End-of-Week Activity__: Fridays, too, experience high trading volumes, which may be caused by factors such as portfolio rebalancing, options expiry, or profit-taking ahead of the weekend.
+Traders would like to rebalance their position before the market closes for the week, which may add to the activity on Fridays.
-- __Consistent Trends:__ Thursdays and Tuesdays follow closely behind Wednesdays and Fridays in terms of total trading volume with 109,479,054,400bn shares and 109,155,926,400bn shares traded respectively.
-This indicates a consistent level of market activity throughout the week, with traders actively participating in the market on these days as well.
+- __Consistent Trends:__ Thursdays and Tuesdays closely range with Wednesday and Friday in total trading volume at 109,479,054,400bn shares and 109,155,926,400bn shares, respectively.
+This shows the consistency of activities throughout the week as market participants engage themselves in the market on these days too.
-- __Monday Lag:__ Mondays exhibit relatively lower trading volumes compared to the rest of the week, with a total volume of 94,569,071,100bn.
-This could be attributed to factors such as the market digesting news and events over the weekend, leading to a slower start to the trading week.
+- __Monday Lag:__ Mondays do show a considerably lower trading volume against the other weekdays, with a total volume of 94,569,071,100bn.
+The reason could be many, such as the digestion of news events that occurred during the weekend, which sets off the trading week at a slower pace.
 <br />
 <br />